tinawong15/happy-feet/README.md

 P01: ArRESTed Development

 ## Description
-UwU News is a website that displays the latest news articles, weather forecasts, and a quote/fact of the day by using the News API, Dark Sky API, and Fortune Cookie API.
+UwU News is a website that displays the latest news articles, weather forecasts of a location, and a quote/fact of the day by using the News API, Bing Maps API, Dark Sky API, and Fortune Cookie API.
 This will serve as a home page for the user.
 If logged in, the articles and forecast shown will be based on the user's preferences when they make their account and can be changed whenever they please.

 ## Instructions to Run
 1. Clone this repository: